-After a brief drive past mysterious moonlit cliffs and glimpsed white-washed chapels, his smiling wife Cornelia shows you to a spacious and spotless blue-white room.
+After a brief drive past mysterious moonlit cliffs and glimpsed white-washed chapels, his daughter Diana shows you to a spacious and spotless blue-white room.
 When you wake up, step out onto the balcony for a view you will never forget.
 A plunging drop to a sea so clear and turquoise you can see the urchins on the seabed; a trio of humped islets floating on a misty horizon; and above, a pyramid of rock crowned by a graceful, white-washed church.
+Flagged paths lead to the hotel's pool and restaurant, the other way into the photogenic alleys of Hora town.
 Your troubles are over; prepare to relax.

 - The clifftop location is breathtaking - you could spend days just soaking up the view

-- The studio rooms are spacious and Greek-chic, with sitting areas and kitchenettes
+- The studio rooms are spacious and Greek-chic, with sitting areas and kitchenettes; some have rooftop terraces or bougainvillea-shaded patios

 - We loved the way the hotel feels like an extension of the picturesque village of Hora, whose tavernas are on your doorstep

-- The impeccable and welcoming service from Cornelia and her fabulous team
+- The impeccable and welcoming service from Diana and her fabulous team

 - You'll have to drive or take a boat cruise to reach Folegandros' lovely little beaches